gagan3012/image-filter-app/README.md

 ## 🚀 Quick Start

+### Option A: With MLLM Pre-filtering (Recommended)

-### 1. Run MLLM Filter
+#### 1. Run MLLM Filter

-Filter image pairs using the vision-language model:
+Filter image pairs using the vision-language model to get only high-quality pairs:

 ```bash
 python qwen3_filter.py \